An infinite class of quantum codes derived from duadic constacyclic codes: Splitting for quaternary duadic constacyclic codes

-Using a similar approach one can classify all the Hermitian dual-containing $a$-constacyclic codes over $\F_4$ by changing the condition ``$\mu_b(Z(s))=Z(s)$ for each $s\in X$'' with ``$\mu_b(X)=X$'' in Definition \ref{splitting def}.
-However, the square root minimum distance bound that we will provide in Theorem \ref{T:2} Part (5) only works for minimal Hermitian dual-containing (odd-like duadic) $a$-constacyclic codes.

-In the rest of this section, we investigate the existence of a splitting for $\Omega_a$ that is given by $\mu_{-2}$.
-We first provide necessary and sufficient conditions for code lengths under which all cyclotomic cosets are fixed under the action of $\mu_{-2}$ .
-This is an undesirable scenario for us, and in the future, we will avoid considering such code lengths.
+Inspired by this observation, in the rest of this section, we investigate the existence of a non-trivial splitting for $\Omega_a$ that is given by $\mu_{-2}$.
+The next two lemmas classify when $\Omega_a$ or one of its 4-cyclotomic cosets is fixed by $\mu_{-2}$, respectively.

 \begin{lemma} Let $n$ be a positive odd integer and $a\in \F_4^\ast$ with $\ord(a)$=t.
 Then $tn \mid 2^{2j-1}+1$ for some $1\le j \le r=\ord_{tn}(4)$ if and only if $\mu_{-2}(Z(s))=Z(s)$ for each $s \in \Omega_a$. \end{lemma}